GearHost/Docs/connect-to-sql-server.md

 > Note that ONLY your primary username can connect to the SQL Server database using Microsoft SQL Server Management Studio.
 While additional users have access to your database in your code they do not have access via SSMS.

+##Connect to your SQL Server Database using SSMS
 1. Launch Microsoft SQL Server Management Studio 2014
 2. The Server type should be *Database Engine*
 3. Server name should be *sqlx.gear.host* (refer to your steps above to the correct SQL Server)
 4. Authentication is *SQL Server Authentication*
 5. Login is your primary database username, the same name as your database name
 6. Your password is the password as revield above using the show/hide password toggle icon.
+7. Click Connect

 For example your connection should look like this: